HMS Birkenhead (1845): HMS Birkenhead as namesake

 Three placenames in the Canadian province of British Columbia were conferred in honour of the Birkenhead disaster by Hudson's Bay Company explorer Alexander Caulfield Anderson, a boyhood friend and cousin of Lt-Col. Seton of the 74th Regiment of Foot, on a traverse of uncharted country between the Fraser Canyon and the coastal Lower Mainland in 1846.
 Named after his cousin, Seton Lake cuts west through the Coast Mountains from the Fraser Canyon town of Lillooet, beyond which is its twin Anderson Lake.

 A few miles southwest from the head of Anderson Lake is Mount Birkenhead, named by Anderson, on the north side of the low pass connecting the valley of those lakes to that of the Birkenhead River.
 The river, the valley area near Mount Birkenhead known as Birken, and Birkenhead Lake at the summit of the pass were in turn named after the mountain, and not directly by Anderson.

 Other name legacies

-According to local tradition, Salmonsdam Nature Reserve in the Overberg—a region in South Africa—is named after Captain Robert Salmond.
-Locals to this day refer to Great White Sharks as "Tommy Sharks," after the Tommys that were taken by them in water.
+According to local tradition, Salmonsdam Nature Reserve in the Overberg region of South Africa is named after Captain Robert Salmond.

+In some local accounts, Great white sharks in the region have been referred to colloquially as "Tommy sharks", reportedly in reference to British soldiers (Tommy Atkins) who were said to have been attacked in the area.